 From Old Persian stāra, Esther means star.
 But also, Esther is said to derive from the Babylonian name Ishtar (coincidentally the title of a flop in which Warren Beatty starred in the 80s.
 Ha!).

-Furthermore, and most importantly, Ishtar was a Mesopotamian deity.
+Furthermore, and most importantly, did you know that Ishtar was a Mesopotamian deity?

 Also known as the Queen of Heaven, Ishtar was goddess of love, beauty, sex, desire, fertility, war, justice, and political power.
 To top it all off: Ishtar was the predecessor of the Greek Aphrodite and the Roman Venus, the raunchiest divinity around the Mediterranean.